 This defines the functor $G$, and this construction clearly extends to natural transformations.
 These two constructions induce the stated equivalence of categories. \end{proof}

 Since the Kleisli category generates the category of $T$-algebras under sifted colimits (or even just reflexive coequalizers), there is a similar description of functors out of $\Alg_T(\sfC)$.

 \begin{proposition} Suppose that $T$ is a sifted monad on $\sfC$ and $\sfD$ has all sifted colimits.
-Then there is an equivalence of categories between the category of functors $\Alg_T(\sfC) \to \sfD$, and the category of right $T$-module functors $\sfC \to \sfD$ preserving sifted colimits.\end{proposition}
+Then there is an equivalence of categories between the category of functors $\Alg_T(\sfC) \to \sfD$ preserving sifted colimits, and the category of right $T$-module functors $\sfC \to \sfD$ preserving sifted colimits.\end{proposition}

-Most relevant for us is the reverse direction, so let us make it explicit.
+Most relevant for us will be the reverse direction, so let us make it explicit.
 Given a right $T$-module functor $H \colon \sfC \to \sfD$ we define $G(\gX)$ as the reflexive coequalizer